 That requires submitting an application to USCIS to remove the conditions on your residence.
 You will do so using Form I-751 if you obtained your residence on the basis of marriage and Form I-829 if you obtained residence as an investor or entrepreneur.
 If all goes well, you will successfully demonstrate your continued eligibility for a U.S. green card and ultimately receive USCIS approval.

 Unfortunately, you can wait so long for USCIS to take action on your I-751 application that you will have accrued far more time than is necessary for you to become eligible to apply for naturalized U.S. citizenship.
 In such circumstances, USCIS will sometimes allow people to submit their N-400 naturalization application even before the conditions on their residence have been approved.
-USCIS would then make a decision on both applications, one after the other.
-Talk to a lawyer for details on this.
+USCIS would then make a decision on both applications, ideally during the naturalization interview.
+Talk to a lawyer for details on this, because USCIS doesn't always act consistently, and has been known to put an approvable naturalization application on hold pending a separate decision on the I-751.

 For more information on applying to naturalize, see How to Become a U.S. Citizen.
 You might also be interested in reading about Choosing, Hiring, or Firing an Immigration Attorney.